 As a young teenager in London, David Bomberg (1890–1957) would frequently visit the National Gallery to assiduously study the works of his favourite artists, Michelangelo and Botticelli.
-At first glance, Bomberg's angular shapes and brash colours in works such as The Mud Bath (1914) seem insistently modern, however, displayed alongside Michelangelo's The Entombment (1500-1), one can feel the same pulsating drama within his composition as that of the Florentine master's.
+Although Bomberg's angular shapes and brash colours in works such as The Mud Bath (1914) seem insistently modern, when displayed alongside Michelangelo's The Entombment (1500-1), the viewer can feel the same pulsating drama within his composition as in that of the Florentine master's.

-A new exhibition at the National Gallery will explore the parallels between Renaissance treasures of its collection and the Modernist painter's early work.
-No doubt this will offer a powerful portrait of the artist as a young man and shed new light on the oeuvre of one of the UK'S boldest Modernist painters.
+A new exhibition at the National Gallery will explore the influence of Renaissance Masters on the Modernist painter's early work and will no doubt give Bomberg lovers the chance to discover a powerful portrait of the artist as a young man.

 |What||Young Bomberg and the Old Masters, National Gallery|